-Proposed subsection (2) requires the applicant for the certificate, in the circumstances described in subsection (1), to notify the Comptroller-General (Chief Executive) of the Australian Customs Service of certain things.
-These are: (i) the applicant's name; (ii) the date on which the certificate was given; (iii) to the extent that this is known - the place(s) at which the narcotics are expected to be dealt with by the Australian Customs Service; and (iv) to the extent that this is known - the time(s) and date(s) at which the narcotics are expected to be dealt with by the Australian Customs Service.
+Proposed subsection (2) requires the applicant for the certificate, in the circumstances described in subsection (1), to notify the Chief Executive Officer of the Australian Customs Service of certain things.
+These are: (i) the applicant's name; (ii) the date on which the certificate was given; (iii) to the extent that this is known - the place(s) at which the narcotics are expected to pass into the control of the Australian Customs Service; and (iv) to the extent that this is known - the time(s) and date(s) at which the narcotics are expected to pass into the control of the Australian Customs Service.

-Proposed subsection (3) provides that this notification must be made orally, by telephone, or by other electronic means eg electronic mail or facsimile machine.
+Proposed subsection (2) also provides that this notification must be made in writing.

-Proposed subsection (4) provides that failure to comply with this notification requirement does not affect the validity of a certificate authorising a controlled operation.
+Proposed subsection (3) provides that failure to comply with this notification requirement does not affect the validity of a certificate authorising a controlled operation.